GottaYotta/PixelSDK/README.md

     })
 }
 ```
-In addition to exporting as a UIImage, the exported image is saved to file as a JPEG at the `image.exportedImageURL` variable.
+In addition to exporting as a UIImage, the exported image is saved to file as a JPEG at the [`image.exportedImageURL`](https://www.pixelsdk.com/docs/latest/Classes/SessionImage.html#/c:@M@PixelSDK@objc(cs)SessionImage(py)exportedImageURL) variable.
 After the export has completed, you may use, move or copy this file.
-Once you are finished with the file, you should call `session.destroy()` in order to remove the image from the users drafts and delete its associated files.
+Once you are finished with the file, you should call [`session.destroy()`](https://www.pixelsdk.com/docs/latest/Classes/Session.html#/c:@M@PixelSDK@objc(cs)Session(im)destroy) in order to remove the image from the users drafts and delete its associated files.

 ### Video Exports